abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

     + **Design Rule Checking(DRC)** where we make sure that the final layout hones all design rules
     + **Layout vs Schematic(LVS)** which make sure that the final layout matchs the gate level netlist thet we started with **Timing Verification**
-    + **Static Time Analysis(STA)** to make sure that all timing constrains are met and circiut will run at designated clock frequency.
+    + **Static Time Analysis( A)** to make sure that all timing constrains are met and circiut will run at designated clock frequency.

 #### Introduction to OpenLANE
 For Open Source ASIC Flow we need to ba aware about the following in Open Source EDA